An image of a smiling white man with short brown hair. He is wearing a dark brown think turtle neck. Judy Hume

 Academic Biography

-As a curator I support artists in making ambitious new work, connecting artists and communities and artistic thinking to social and historical contexts.
-Through my writing I am interested in linking art to broader fields of knowledge, including economics, psychology and politics.
-Writing is where I think and curating is where I do – enacting the values that I explore through my writing.
-I originally studied Fine Art at Falmouth College of Art and Newcastle University before undertaking an MA in Curating at Goldsmiths.
-My background as an artist informs the way I work as a curator, in which I am committed to supporting artists holistically and long term.
-I also see curating as a deeply creative practice and view my work as a form of interdisciplinary storytelling – synthesising diverse forms of knowledge and experiences to create accessible and inclusive narratives.
+As a curator he supports artists to make ambitious new work, connecting artists and communities and artistic thinking to social and historical contexts.
+Through his writing he links art to broader fields of knowledge, including economics, psychology and politics.
+He originally studied Fine Art at Falmouth College of Art and Newcastle University before undertaking an MA in Curating at Goldsmiths.
+His background as an artist informs the way he works as a curator, in which he is committed to supporting artists and communities holistically.

 Summary of Research Interests

--Experimental and interdisplinary approaches to curating.
+-Experimental and interdisciplinary approaches to exhibitions, commissioning and collections.

 -Art criticism & art writing.